What is Geotagging?

 How to extract coordinates from geocoded photos

-After you take geotagged photos with a phone or camera, how do you transfer them into physical locations on a map?
+After you take geotagged photos with a phone or camera, how do you transfer them to physical locations on a map?

 If you want to use GIS software, you can either use: